Playground: A lifesaver for teachers dealing with emergency situations

 A written emergency plan that contains at least:

-- A list of safety and emergency supplies and resources adequate for the age and quantity of children and adults at the service, as well as details on how these will be maintained and accessed in the event of an emergency.
+2. A list of safety and emergency supplies and resources adequate for the age and quantity of children/adults at the service.
+It should also contain details on how these will be maintained and accessed in the event of an emergency.

-The Ministry of Civil Defense and Emergency Management under the Ministry of Education wants ECE services to be well prepared to ensure childcare centres can respond safely and effectively to emergencies and transition swiftly to a smooth recovery process.
+The Ministry of Civil Defense and Emergency Management under the Ministry of Education wants ECE services to be well prepared.
+This helps ensure childcare centres can respond safely and effectively to emergencies and transition swiftly to a smooth recovery process.

-Checklist for hazards while dealing with emergency evacuations
+Checklist for hazards while dealing with emergency evacuation

-When it is unsafe to remain on the premises, an evacuation will be required, but only as a last resort.
+When it is unsafe to remain on the premises, an evacuation is necessary, but only as a last resort.
 An evacuation is the removal of children, workers and visitors from a dangerous area to a safer one.
-In many circumstances, the incident may be unexpected, and evacuation will be an immediate and urgent necessity (fire, gas leak, tsunami, etc.).
+In many circumstances, you won’t expect the incident.
+When this occurs, evacuation will be an immediate and urgent necessity (fire, gas leak, tsunami, etc.).

 How Playground and Discover help you when dealing with emergency situations

 Discover is an essential resource for New Zealand childcare centres, especially in emergency situations.
-With the option to send bulk emails to parents, services may communicate critical information to parents quickly and efficiently during a crisis.
-For example, centres might use Discover to send out mass emails with instructions for families or updates about children, including head counts, in case of a lockdown or evacuation.
+With the option to send bulk emails to parents, services may communicate critical information quickly and efficiently during a crisis.
+For example, centres might use Discover to send out mass emails with instructions for families.
+They could also send updates about children, including head counts, in case of a lockdown or evacuation.
 This provides peace of mind to parents and guardians and can help them feel more informed and prepared, lowering stress and anxiety during an already stressful situation.

 An emergency list is one of the tools in Playground that addresses the required documentation.
 This feature allows teachers to create, view and report on any kind of emergency that happens in your centre.
 This includes evacuations, lockdowns and even drills conducted at the centre.
-The emergency list will show a list of all children who have been booked in for the day, as well as their Parent/Guardian details and Emergency Contacts.
+The emergency list shows a list of all children booked in for the day, as well as their Parent/Guardian details and Emergency Contacts.
 During a crisis, the safety of the children at the centre takes precedence over anything else.
 Playground’s emergency list includes the ability to access and record emergency lists even when teachers are not connected to the Internet.
-However, the report will upload once Internet access has been restored.
+However, the report will upload once you access the Internet again.

 Documents, Tables, and Observations are all valuable tools within Playground for sharing important information with teachers, staff and families.
-Emergency contact numbers, first-aid procedures, evacuation plans, emergency drills and updates to centre operations can all be communicated through Playground.
+You can share emergency contact numbers, first-aid procedures, evacuation plans, emergency drills and updates to centre operations via Playground.

 Documents and Tables

 Proper documentation is crucial in the annual review of an emergency plan for early childhood services.
-Evaluation of emergency preparedness and evidence of emergency drills can be planned and documented using Documents and Tables in Playground.
+You can use Documents and Tables in Playground to evaluate emergency preparedness and store evidence of emergency drills

 It is essential to conduct regular emergency drills to make all staff and children familiar with evacuation procedures.
-The emergency scheme must be reviewed and updated regularly to ensure its effectiveness.
+You must review and update your emergency scheme regularly to ensure its effectiveness.

-Staff can use Playground to record details of the drill, such as the date, time, number of children and staff involved, and any observations or issues that arose during the drill.
+Staff can use Playground to record details of the drill.
+These can include the date, time, number of children and staff involved.
+Any observations or issues that arose during the drill can also be added.
 The recorded information can be used to review and improve emergency procedures for the safety and wellbeing of all children and staff at your early childhood service.

 Teachers can also use Tables to provide families with a checklist outlining how to prepare for emergencies at home.